yanshu/pisa/README.md

 _C/C++_) libraries.
 If you want to recompile these libraries, simply run
 <br>```cd <your/source/dir>/pisa && python setup.py build_ext --inplace```

-* If you did not install `pisa` in a virtual environment, then the package will be installed alongside with your other python packages.
+* If you did not install `PISA` in a virtual environment, then the package will be installed alongside with your other python packages.
 This typically means that you'll need super-user priviledges to install, i.e.<br>
   ```sudo pip install ...```<br>